The Stihl 070 is considered by many chainsaw collectors and enthusiasts as being one of the best chainsaws ever made.

 The paint chips and imperfections give the saw a bit more character.

 While this is an 070, there is also an 070 AV.

 The AV version has a different handle that connects the back handle with the front – it’s a bit like a top handle saw.

-The 070 is also very similar to the Stihl MS720 which is believed to still be in production.
+The 070 is also very similar to the Stihl MS720 which is in production for sale in some regions.

 The 720 can’t be sold in most countries because of emissions and safety standards but is still sold in countries like South Africa.